-In a nutshell, online coaching is no longer a second-best solution.
+In a nutshell, online coaching or consultation is no longer a second-best solution.
 With its own merits, it is something that is different to, but not inferior to face-to-face work.

 HOW OFTEN DO WE MEET?

 I do not have a fixed rule about the frequency of our meetings.

 The old gold standard of having weekly (or more frequent) session is arbitrary and does not reflect authentic and unique individual needs.
 Yes, sometimes having some regularity can help us settle into an emotional rhythm.
 However, in our fast-moving modern world where you might already feel stretched in multiple directions with financial, life and work demands, a weekly set-time schedule may seem undoable.

 Indeed, entering this work is not a light undertaking- financially, emotionally, and pragmatically.
 At the same time, nothing is more important than investing in yourself and building a solid foundation for your relationship and creative endeavours in life.

 The work happens not just within the hour; in fact, the real work begins in your real life.
 If we were to meet less frequently, I might offer certain ‘reflection prompts,’ specific homework or exercises, so that the work continues in-between sessions.